BOTANICAL IMAGES SCOTIA

 At least six pieces of original work must be displayed to be considered for an award, and should all be in the same medium/media.
 Watercolour will be given preference.
 Digitally enhanced, or mechanically produced works will not be accepted.

-At least three of these works must not have been previously exhibited in a competitive exhibition.
+At least two of these works must not have been previously exhibited in a competitive exhibition.

 All work must be at least life size unless this is impractical.
 A scale must be included if the subject is not life size.